-For the first time in US history, a federal court heard live testimony in a constitutional climate lawsuit—called Lighthiser v.
+For the first time in U.S. history, a federal court heard live testimony in a constitutional climate lawsuit—called Lighthiser v.
 Trump—brought by 22 youth plaintiffs from Montana, Oregon, Hawai'i, California and Florida at the Russell Smith Courthouse in Missoula, Montana on Tuesday, September 16, 2025.
 One of the kids core arguments was that the Trump administration's executive orders would worsen climate change, threatening their rights to life, liberty, and health under the Fifth Amendment.

 Jojo Becker, 5, explores a coulee with grizzly bear dens in the background outside of Valier, Montana, on Wednesday, May 14, 2025.
 The Becker family have at least five grizzly bear dens on their property.
 They adopted two livestock guardian dogs for deterring the bears after a near miss with one of their kids in 2022.